Andrey-B-lab/docker-build/README.md

-# docker-build for NodeJS app
+# docker-build for Node.js app

 This repo contains  files:
 - Dockerfile